HackYourFuture-CPH/program/courses/Foundation/intro-to-using-ai/README.md

 | ---- | ---------------------------------------------- | ------------------------------------- | ----------------------------------------------------- | ----------------------------------- |
 | 1.   | [`AI Literacy & Prompting`](./week1/README.md) | [Preparation](./week1/preparation.md) | [Session Plan](./week1/session-plan.md) (for mentors) | [Assignment](./week1/assignment.md) |

-## Module Learning Goals
+## Learning Goals

 By the end of this module, you will be able to:

-### AI Literacy
+- [ ] AI Literacy:
   - [ ] Describe how Large Language Models (LLMs) work at a basic level.
   - [ ] Explain what Generative AI (AI) is, what it's good at, and it's limitations.
   - [ ] Identify appropriate and inappropriate uses of AI in the workplace.
   - [ ] Understand how to use AI to support your learning, rather than limiting your growth
   - [ ] Recognize common risks related to AI usage, such as bias, copyright, hallucinations, misinformation, and privacy concerns.
   - [ ] Reflect on how AI is changing work and skill expectations (and what we don't know yet!).

-### Prompting
+- [ ] Prompting:
   - [ ] Apply simple prompting techniques to get useful outputs from GitHub Copilot.
   - [ ] Evaluate AI outputs critically for accuracy and relevance.
   - [ ] Integrate AI prompting alongside other learning resources such as documentation, tutorials, and mentors.
   - [ ] Prompt responsibly to support your learning, in line with HYF guidelines and expectations.